bd-j/prospector/doc/prospector-beta_priors.rst

 Dynamic Star-formation History
 -----------

-The expectation value in each age bin is matched to the cosmic star formation rate densities in Behroozi et al. (2019), while the distribution about the mean remains identical to the Student’s-t distribution in Prospector-alpha.
+The expectation value in each age bin is matched to the cosmic star formation rate densities in `behroozi19 <https://ui.adsabs.harvard.edu/abs/2019MNRAS.488.3143B/abstract>`_, while the distribution about the mean remains identical to the Student’s-t distribution in Prospector-alpha.

 A simple mass dependence on SFH is further introduced by shifting the start of the age bins as a function of mass.
 This SFH prior effectively encodes an expectation that high-mass galaxies form earlier, and low-mass galaxies form later, than naive expectations from the cosmic SFRD.